QMCPACK/qmcpack/docs/developing.rst

 Adding and using timers
 ~~~~~~~~~~~~~~~~~~~~~~~
-In your class header file, add ```#include <Utilities/NewTimer.h>``` and add a timer enumeration and define the timer names in the
+In your class header file, add ```#include <NewTimer.h>```.
+Add a timer enumeration and define the timer names in the
-header file.
+header file or preferably cpp file.
 For example, put the following under "protected/private"

 ::